 Therefore, the anti-Christ will come to rule Iraq some day soon, this being no small revelation.
 From Iraq, he will spread westward into Syria while building his Assyrian empire, which we may perceive also as a neo-Seleucid empire in fulfillment of Daniel 8 and 11.

-It is extremely important, for timing the construction of our tribulation retreats, to know that Gog enters Iraq and rules it.
+It is extremely important, on behalf of the timing of our tribulation retreats, to know that Gog enters Iraq and rules it.
 Acting as helpful evidence in this direction, there is a statement in Daniel 11:21 which verifies the anti-Christ's entrance into Iraq as an outsider.
-In other words, Daniel shows that, even though he comes to rule in Iraq, the anti-Christ will not be an Iraqi...which is only expected if he is Gog.
+In other words, Daniel shows that, even though Isaiah's Assyrian comes to rule in Iraq, the anti-Christ will not be an Iraqi...which is only expected if he is Gog.

 THE IRAQI-EUROPEAN "CONTRADICTION"

-In chapters 8 and 11 of Daniel, the anti-Christ is shown rising up in one of the four kingdoms formed by the splintering of the Alexander's Greek empire.
-These four kingdoms were: 1) Egypt, 2) Syrio-Babylonia, 3) Macedonia, and 4) Asia Minor.
-Regardless of which four he shoots up from, he will not be a western European!
-This throws a klunky wrench into the idea promoted by this same prophet in chapters 7 and 9, where he ties the anti-Christ to the Roman/European world.
+In chapters 8 and 11 of Daniel, the anti-Christ is shown rising up in one of the four kingdoms (Egypt, Syrio-Babylonia, Macedonia, and Asia Minor) formed by the splintering of the Alexander's Greek empire.
+Regardless of which four he shoots up from, he will not be a western European.
+It throws a difficulty into the idea promoted by this same prophet in chapters 7 and 9, where he identifies the anti-Christ with the Roman/European world.
 But there is no contradiction involved.
 We must accept both pictures at face value, whether we now find them tolerable or not.
 We don't accept all of this lightly, however, and I wouldn't see it for years due to the restraining influences of the Cold War.
 The prophecies are so compelling in this direction, however, once they are accepted at face value, that this view must become integral.

-Consider how the king (i.e. "prince" or "ruler") of Daniel 9:26-27 is said to rule the Roman empire that conquered Jerusalem in 70 AD, while he also appears in the end times as one making a covenant for one Week for the purpose of destroying Israel.
-This king is clearly Satan, therefore, for no human spans that many centuries.
-In that case, the king is the dragon of Revelation 12 which is seen acting only in the first century (attacking the Son of God), but coming again as the beast of Revelation 13, the anti-Christ = Gog = Little Horn, to war with end-time Christians.
+Consider how the (i.e. "prince" or "ruler") of Daniel 9:26-27 is said to rule the Roman empire that conquered Jerusalem in 70 AD, while he also appears in the end times (verse 27) as one making a covenant for one Week for the purpose of destroying Israel.
+This prince is clearly satan, therefore, for no human spans that many centuries.
+We then understand that this king is the "dragon" of Revelation 12, acting only in the first century (attacking the Son of God), but coming again as the "beast" of Revelation 13, the end-time anti-Christ = Gog = Little Horn, to war with end-time Christians.

-Daniel 9:26 makes it absolutely certain that the king is a Roman ruler when it says, "the people of a coming prince shall destroy the city and the sanctuary," for the people who destroyed Jerusalem and its Temple were the Romans.
-It wouldn't be necessary to view the Revelation 13 beast likewise as a Roman power, except for Daniel 7 portraying the Little Horn as an 11th Roman king.
+Daniel 9:26 makes it absolutely certain that the king is a Roman ruler when it says, "the people of a coming prince shall destroy the city and the sanctuary," for the people who destroyed Jerusalem and its temple were the Romans.
+It might not be imperative to view the Revelation 13 beast likewise as a Roman power, except for Daniel 7 portraying the Little Horn as an 11th Roman king.
 Yet, because Daniel 8 reveals the same Little Horn as a neo-Seleucid power and not at all a Roman power, I conclude that two distinct roles will belong to the same man.
-The first role concerns an attack on the Middle East and Israel, and later he becomes a ruler of the European Union so as to condemn the entire world with him when he and they kill and otherwise persecute 1/3 the Christian saints.
+The first role concerns an attack on the Middle East and Israel, and later he becomes a ruler the European Union, or perhaps only a figurehead esteemed by EU rulers.

 Satan had been allocated certain kings through which to rule a global empire first Granted (by God) to Nebuchadnezzar...whose Babylonian empire later metamorphosed into the Roman empire.
-This evolution from Babylon to Rome has got to be the meaning of "Mystery Babylon," a phrase used in Revelation 17 to depict Rome.
-Indeed, Revelation does not mention Rome, and yet how could Revelation fail to mention this city and empire when, according to both Daniel 2 and 7, Christ comes to overthrow Rome at Armageddon?
-The fact is, Revelation doesn't fail to mention Rome, but mentions the city under the guise of "Babylon the Great," which makes even more sense when we realize that Isaiah's king of Babylon will come to rule the end-time Roman empire.
+This evolution from Babylon to Rome has got to be the meaning of "Mystery Babylon," a phrase used in Revelation 17 to depict the Rome caesars who ruled over the kings of the world.
+Revelation does not mention "Rome," a smart move to stave off church persecution by the caesars, and yet how could this book fail to mention this city and empire by secretive terms in light of both Daniel 2 and 7, where Christ comes to overthrow Rome at Armageddon?
+The fact is, Revelation doesn't fail to mention Rome, but mentions the city and empire under the guise of "seven hills," "Babylon the Great," and "dragon."

 The Revelation picture of two similar draco-beasts is why, in about 95ish AD, Revelation 17:8 said that the beast "was, now is not, and is about to come up [again]..."
 This re-appearing act is also the meaning of one of seven heads of the beast having a fatal wound (Revelation 13:3), and yet revived into an eighth head (17:11).
-Herein is the gap between the first and second coming of Satan...a gap that exists and is emphasized because it's the same basic gap as between the two comings of Jesus.
-There are Part One and Part Two to the Show Down, and in both cases Jesus wins marvelously over the one who destroys marvelously.
+Herein is the gap between the first and second coming of Satan...a gap that is the same basic gap as between the two comings of Jesus.

 The gap is also found implied between the 69th and 70 Weeks (Dan.
 9:27) where, after the description of 69 Weeks but prior to describing the 70th, it says, "there will be war until the end" (Dan.
 9:26).
-This language necessary reveals the gap because it takes the reader from the 69th Week in the first century to the 70th Week immediately before Armageddon, for in no other way are we to understand "end" except as Armageddon.
+This language necessary reveals the gap because it takes the reader from the 69th Week in the first century to the 70th Week immediately before Armageddon, for in no other way are we to understand "the end" aside from Armageddon.
+Prophecy buffs who deny a gap between the 69th and 70th weeks are not paying attention.

-The eleventh king of Daniel 7 is said to arise "after" the ten (Daniel 7:24).
-If it's true that the ten are of the ancient Roman empire, as I believe, while the eleventh is of the end-times, then "after" must surely refer to after the said gap...wherefore the ten kings (i.e. Roman emperors) and the eleventh are so separated by that gap.
+The 11th king of Daniel 7 is said to arise "after" the ten (Daniel 7:24).
+If it's true that the ten are of the ancient Roman empire, as I believe, while the eleventh is of the end-times, then "after" must surely refer to the said gap.
+The gap is again apparent, for if there is no gap, there would not be a reason to distinguish the ten from the 11th.
+Why mention the ten at all is the 11th is in their time period?
+The idea is to connect the end-time ruler to an ancient, anti-Christian past on the iron-fisted Roman throne.
 Also note the following entry placed before us by God:

 GOG'S SELEUCID EMPIRE

-If not Zhirinovsky, then someone else, but the picture would still be the same, with a strong Russian acting solo in Iraq and buying his soldiers with the spoils of war.
+Zhirinovsky claimed that 80 percent of the military is leaning toward him, as opposed to being loyal to president Yeltsin.
+I have heard other, independent figures in the range of 70 percent.
+I see in Zhirinovsky a man who will not succeed in becoming the president of Russia.
+If not Zhirinovsky, then someone else, but the anti-Christ picture would still be the same, with a strong Russian acting solo in Iraq and buying his soldiers with the spoils of war.

 But the shoots of her roots [her brother, Ptolemy III] will rise in his [Ptolemy II] place, and he shall come to the army, and will enter [in the Third Syrian War from 146-141 BC.] into the fortress of the king of the north [Seleucus II].
 And he will act against them [Seleucus' armies] and will show power [this was the height of the Ptolemaic power].
 And he will also bring their gods with their molten images, with vessels of their possessions, silver and gold, into exile to Egypt.
 And for years he shall stand away from the king of the north [Seleucus II].
 And the king of the south will come into his [Egyptian] kingdom, and will return to his own land.